Hushan-10/Hushan-10/README.md

 ---

-## 💼 Spotlight Projects
+## 🚀 Spotlight Projects

-### 🥾 **ShoeIQ - AI-Powered Smart Shoe Rack System**
+### 🥾 ShoeIQ – AI-Powered Smart Shoe Rack System
+A full-stack AI solution built for the real world—offline, intelligent, and personalized.

-- Led a 3-member team in designing and deploying an end-to-end AI solution that intelligently recommends footwear using a custom-built ML pipeline—leveraging OpenCV for real-time outfit color analysis, weather APIs, occasion-based input, and user behavior to deliver personalized, context-aware recommendations entirely offline on a Raspberry Pi.
+- 👟 Led a 3-member engineering team to build an **AI-powered footwear recommendation engine** on a *Raspberry Pi*, using a custom ML pipeline.
+Integrated **OpenCV** for real-time outfit color analysis, weather APIs, and occasion-aware logic to deliver **fully offline, context-sensitive suggestions**.
-- Spearheaded the development of a hybrid wetness detection system by fusing signals from a capacitive soil moisture sensor with computer vision-based wetness estimation.
-This custom sensing approach ensured high-accuracy detection of both internal and sole moisture levels—enhancing decision reliability.
+- 🌧️ Engineered a **hybrid wetness detection system**, fusing input from a *capacitive soil moisture sensor* and *computer vision-based estimation*.
+This innovation ensured **high-accuracy detection** of both internal and sole moisture—enhancing automation reliability.
-- Architected and implemented a LabVIEW-integrated PID control loop to dynamically modulate a Rigol Ultra Sigma power supply, adjusting fan speed in real time based on the measured wetness of the shoe.
-Also handled PWM-to-voltage conversion and analog signal processing for precise control of NEMA stepper motors—demonstrating advanced system integration across AI, embedded instrumentation, and control engineering.
+- ⚙️ Designed and implemented a **LabVIEW-integrated PID control loop** to dynamically adjust a *Rigol Ultra Sigma* power supply.
+Orchestrated real-time fan speed modulation, PWM-to-voltage conversion, and **precision NEMA motor control**—demonstrating seamless AI + control systems integration.

+---

-### 🤝 **Multi-Agent Support System with CrewAI**
+### 🤖 Multi-Agent Support System with CrewAI
-- Unleashed a revolutionary multi-agent ecosystem with CrewAI, orchestrating a symphony of intelligent agents that redefine customer support.
-Designed a charismatic **Senior Support Representative** with ScrapWebsiteTool integration, delivering witty, context-rich responses, and a meticulous **Support Quality Assurance Specialist** to enforce flawless accuracy.
-This dynamic duo collaborates seamlessly, leveraging memory-driven insights and robust guardrails to transform support into an engaging, human-like experience—setting a new benchmark for AI-driven collaboration.
+Collaborative intelligence in action—multi-agent orchestration that redefines support.

+- 🧩 Designed a modular **multi-agent ecosystem** using *CrewAI*, purpose-built to simulate professional-grade support workflows.
+- 🗣️ Developed a **Senior Support Representative agent** integrated with *ScrapWebsiteTool* to deliver rich, human-like responses with wit, memory, and accuracy.
+- ✅ Built a **Support Quality Assurance Specialist** agent that enforced dialogue correctness using embedded memory, rule-based evaluation, and context tracking.
+- 🔁 Together, these agents demonstrated dynamic coordination, **memory persistence**, and AI-to-AI cooperation—setting a **new standard in LLM-powered agentic systems**.

 ---

 ## 🛠️ Tech Arsenal